List of features on X: Content

-Format
+Formats

 Hashtags, usernames, retweets and replies

 Users can group posts together by topic or type by use of hashtags – words or phrases prefixed with a "#" sign.
 Similarly, the "@" sign followed by a username is used for mentioning or replying to other users.

 In 2014, in anticipation for the FIFA World Cup, Twitter introduced hashflags, special hashtags that automatically generate a custom emoji next to them for a certain period of time, following the success of a similar campaign during the 2010 World Cup.
 Hashflags may be generated by Twitter themselves (such as to raise awareness for social issues) or be purchased by corporations (such as to promote products and events).

-To repost a message from another Twitter user and share it with one's own followers, a user can click the retweet button within the Tweet.
-Users can reply other accounts' replies.
-Since November 2019, users can hide replies to their messages.
+To repost a message from another user and share it with one's own followers, a user can click the repost (formerly retweet) button within the post.
+Users can reply to other accounts' replies, Since November 2019, users can hide replies to their messages.
 Since May 2020, users can select who can reply each of their tweets before sending them: anyone, accounts who follow the poster, specific accounts, and none.
 This ability was upgraded in July 2021 to make the feature retroactively applicable to tweets after they have been sent out.

-Twitter Lists

-In late 2009, the "Twitter Lists" feature was added, making it possible for users to follow ad hoc lists of authors instead of individual authors.

 Using SMS

 Through SMS, users can communicate with Twitter through five gateway numbers: short codes for the United States, Canada, India, New Zealand, and an Isle of Man-based number for international use.
 There is also a short code in the United Kingdom which is only accessible to those on the Vodafone, O2 and Orange networks.
-In India, since Twitter only supports tweets from Bharti Airtel, an alternative platform called smsTweet was set up by a user to work on all networks.
+In India, since Twitter only supports posts from Bharti Airtel, an alternative platform called smsTweet was set up by a user to work on all networks.
 A similar platform called GladlyCast exists for mobile phone users in Singapore and Malaysia.

-The tweets were set to a largely constrictive 140-character limit for compatibility with SMS messaging, introducing the shorthand notation and slang commonly used in SMS messages.
+Tweets were set to a largely constrictive 140-character limit for compatibility with SMS messaging, introducing the shorthand notation and slang commonly used in SMS messages.
 The 140-character limit also increased the usage of URL shortening services such as bit.ly, goo.gl, tinyurl.com, tr.im, and other content-hosting services such as TwitPic, memozu.com and NotePub to accommodate multimedia content and text longer than 140 characters.
 Since June 2011, Twitter has used its own t.co domain for automatic shortening of all URLs posted on its site, making other link shorteners unnecessary for staying within Twitter's 140 character limit.

-In August 2019, Jack Dorsey's account was hacked by using Twitter's SMS to tweet feature to send crude messages.
+In August 2019, Jack Dorsey's account was hacked by using the Twitter SMS to post feature to send crude messages.
 Days later, the ability to send a tweet via SMS was temporarily turned off.

 In April 2020, Twitter discontinued the ability to receive SMS messages containing the text of new tweets in most countries.